That's Life! ... In the 1700s

 business venture, on the remote shores of Isle St. Jean,

-Roma at Three Rivers invites your group to step back in time almost 300 years to experience the life and times at Trois Rivières.
+Roma at Three Rivers invites your family or group to step back in time almost 300 years to experience the life and times at Trois Rivières.